 - The name of the contact doesn’t match the email address, such as Bob Smith with and email address of Alice@gmail.com

-Spam bots ultimately serve to increase spam complaints and can damage sender reputation, as well as trigger Email Compliance flags, shutting down the ability to email.
+Spam bots ultimately serve to increase spam complaints, damage sender reputation, and trigger Email Compliance flags which can shut down the ability to send email.

-1. A quick way to get rid of the 58faf52f9e0f1 spam bot is to do a simple CRM > Contact search for all contacts who have a first name beginning with 5.
-Note: You may need to spot check the results for any valid contacts who could be included in this list whose email may legitimately start with a 5.
+A quick way to get rid of the 58faf52f9e0f1 spam bot is to navigate to CRM > Contact search and search for all contacts who have a first name beginning with 5.
+You may need to spot check the results for any valid contacts who could be included in this list.

-- Check for any identifying information on “real” contacts that spam bots would not have.
-This can include tags, opportunities, orders, or specific field data.
+- To rule out contacts as spam bots, view contact records to see if they contain any identifying information that spam bots would not have, such as tags, opportunities, orders, or specific field data.

-- Using the Email Status Search, identify contacts who have never engaged, this will often include the spam bots and contacts who are not interested (both are good to remove for list hygiene).
+- Use the Email Status Search to identify contacts who have never engaged.
+This often includes the spam bots and contacts who are not interested (both are good to remove for list hygiene).

-- If the Spam Bots came from a web form that is no longer in use, you can use the web form tracking report to identify every contact who recently came through that form
+- If the spam bots came from a web form that is no longer in use, use the web form tracking report to identify contacts who recently came through that form.

-- You can send a broadcast email to your database with a specific call-to-action to click a link or fill out a form.
-Return to the list at a later date and remove all contacts who have not completed the call-to-action
+- Send a broadcast email to your contacts with a call-to-action to click a link or fill out a form.
+Return to the list at a later date and remove all contacts who have not completed the call-to-action.

-- Following the steps in the List Hygiene documentation to clean out un-engaged, uninterested, and spam contacts:
+- Follow the List Hygiene documentation to clean out unengaged, uninterested, and spam contacts.

-If these methods aren’t sufficient, you may need to manually sort through your contacts and remove invalid contacts, or wait until one of the above methods become feasible.
+If these methods aren’t sufficient, you can manually sort through your contacts and remove invalid contacts, or wait until one of the above methods become feasible.

-Essentially, Spam Bots are pieces of software that scrape the code from web forms, save it externally, and submit data to it via HTTP Post.
-Luckily, because we can anticipate how the bot is working, you can deter current bots and prevent future bots using a few simple methods.
+Spam bots scrape code from web forms, save it externally, and submit data to it via HTTP Post.
+We can anticipate how bots work and deter them using a few simple methods.

 - In Infusionsoft, use the double opt-in or email confirmation process for all new contacts.
 Remove all contacts who do not double opt-in after filling out a form.

-- On all active web forms, from the Settings tab, ensure the box to opt-out of Google reCaptcha is unchecked
+- On active web forms, from the Settings tab, ensure the box to opt-out of Google reCaptcha is unchecked.

-- On active web forms, you could include a question that only a human could get correct, such as “What is the third word of this sentence”.
-This would allow them to identify everyone with the word “the” as a valid contact.
+- On active web forms, include a question that only a human could answer such as “What is the third word of this sentence”.
+This would allow them to identify everyone who answers with “the” as a valid contact.